Appalachian Arts & Culture Classes

 For SOMA classes alone, we were able to enroll approximately 300 students into our classes, 10% (30) of the participants were from out of town.

-The Artisan Gallery at HSC serves as a trading post for local and regional artisans/craftsmen to market and sell their wares to the public.
+The Shop at Holly Springs serves as a trading post for local and regional artisans/craftsmen to market and sell their wares to the public.

-The gallery also serves as a place where students and teachers involved with our School of Mountain Arts (SOMA) classes can also sell their products to the public.
+The Shop also serves as a place where students and teachers involved with our School of Mountain Arts (SOMA) classes can also sell their products to the public.

-Like most other programs, the Artisan Gallery is operated with completely volunteer staff, and is open (currently) each Friday and Saturday from 10am - 2pm.
+Like most other programs, The Shop is operated with completely volunteer staff, and is open normal, operating hours Monday - Friday

-The gallery includes items of fiber arts, woodworking, pottery, paintings, silversmithing (handmade jewelry), and other truly unique finds -- exclusive to the Appalachian region.
-Finally, our Artisan Gallery was able to attract at least 78 paying customers, who contributed to gross total earnings of $3,487.
+The Shop includes items of fiber arts, woodworking, pottery, paintings, silversmithing (handmade jewelry), and other truly unique finds -- exclusive to the Appalachian region.

 Camps & Mountain Arts Field Trip Experiences

-Betty and Abby have collaborated with Hagood Mill as well as the Youth Learning Institute, associated with Clemson University to create a triad partnership in order to host 1 to 3-day field trips for students all over.
 As stated at the onset of our occupancy of the Center, we fully intend to develop HSC into a community hub that will coordinate and host experiential learning field trips -- similar to Barrier Island -- in the upstate.
 These trips will focus on the Appalachian Arts and Culture we want all of our Southeastern students to be proud of!
-HSC was recently awarded a $15,000 grant from the SC Arts Commission in order to provide these field trips during the 2018-2019 fiscal year.
+HSC was recently awarded a $12,000 grant from the SC Arts Commission in order to provide these field trips during the 2018-2020 years.

 The SOMA program is not the only one growing at Holly Springs!
-In the second year of operation, we have expanded our reach from 3- and 4-year-olds to 2, 3, and 4-year-olds for the 2018-2019 Academic Year, increasing our attendance rate from 18 students to 35 students.
+In the 3rd year of operation, we have expanded our reach from 3- and 4-year-olds to 2, 3, and 4-year-olds for the 2019-2020 Academic Year, increasing our attendance rate from 18 students to 35 students!

 We have 3 classes: a 2-year-old class, a 3-year-old class, and of course a 4-year-old class, all taught by experienced and passionate educators.
-The curriculum we chose to use this year is new as well.
 Preschool staff have completed training in the Growing Up WILD preschool curriculum.

 Growing Up WILD is a multi-award winning early childhood education curriculum program that bolsters children’s sense of wonder about nature and uses play-based and nature-focused activities to help them explore the world around them.